kirara-shiroyoru/const_math/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-This package includes several math functions that returns double and can be used as compile-time constant.
+This package includes several "`const`able math functions" that can be called at compile-time which `dart:math` mostly cannot, returning `const double`, and can be used as compile-time constant.

+They are `const` constructors of extension type on `double` implements `double`, therefore can be used just like normal double, with almost 0 cost.

 It is not and will not be optimized for run-time, if need a run time calculation, condider using 'dart:math' or other libraries.

 ## Features